-A magnificent and rare large Silver Victorian Rose Bowl with a chased fox hunting scene, depicting three and a half couple of hounds pursuing a fox in open landscape with the huntsman jumping a post and rail fence, a gentleman mounted with top hat and a house, most likely Ascott house.
+A magnificent and rare large Silver Victorian Rose Bowl with a chased fox hunting scene, depicting three and a half couple of hounds pursuing a fox in open landscape with the huntsman jumping a post and rail fence, a gentleman mounted with top hat and Ascott house.

 Makers: James Berkeley Hennel, London 1884.
 Includes Company Trade Mark.
 Weight 55 Ounces.
 Gilt Interior.